Fly-half Russell to join Bath after 2023 World Cup

 "I've enjoyed my time at Racing 92 and I've learned a lot.
 Now is the right time for a new challenge, in a new league, with the aim of moving Bath back to the top end of the Premiership and competing for domestic and European titles."

-Russell spent six years with Warriors before moving to France in 2018.
+Russell, who made his Scotland debut in 2014 and has 65 caps, spent six years with the Warriors before moving to France.

-He has been capped 65 times by Scotland since his debut in 2014 and was part of the Lions team that toured New Zealand in 2017 and South Africa last year.
+He was part of the Lions team that toured New Zealand in 2017 and South Africa last year.

-Russell was initially left out of the Scotland squad for this year's autumn series after head coach Gregor Townsend said there were questions over the number 10's "form and consistency".
+Russell was initially left out of the Scotland squad for this year's autumn Tests, with head coach Gregor Townsend saying there were questions over the number 10's "form and consistency".

-He was then recalled for their match against New Zealand following an injury to Adam Hastings.
+But he was recalled for their match against New Zealand following an injury to Adam Hastings.

 "Finn is a world-class player who will significantly add to our squad on and off the field," Bath head of rugby Johann van Graan said.